svtk/AtomicKotlinCourse/Usability/when Expressions/Exercise 3/task.md

 ## `when` Expressions (#3)

-Implement the function `isBalanced` that takes an argument of a string consisting of parentheses like `()(())` and checks whether each opening symbol has a corresponding closing symbol and the pairs of parentheses are properly nested.
+Implement the function `isBalanced()` that takes a `String` argument consisting of parentheses like `()(())`. `isBalanced()` checks whether each opening symbol has a corresponding closing symbol and if the pairs of parentheses are properly nested.

-An input string can contain whitespaces which should be ignored.
-If it contains any other characters besides parentheses and whitespaces, `IllegalArgumentException` should be thrown.
+Ignore whitespaces in the input string.
+If it contains any other characters besides parentheses and whitespaces, throw `IllegalArgumentException`.

 Some examples: